THE CHURCH OF CHRIST: WHAT I LOVE AND WHY I’M STILL A MEMBER

 11) I love that they teach Jesus’ life, death, burial, resurrection, and ascension.

-12) I love that they tend to teach that we are not born with sin, but instead, the inclination and environment of sin.
+12) I love that they tend to teach that we are not born with sin, but instead, we inherit the inclination and environment of sin.

-13) I love that they tend to teach that while salvation is by grace, there are different degrees of punishment and reward.
+13) I love that they tend to teach that, while salvation is by grace, there are different degrees of discipline and reward.

 14) I love what they tend to teach concerning the book of Revelation.